RIPAGlobal/scimitar/README.md

     def show
       super do |user_id|
         user = find_user(user_id)
-        # Return the instance as a SCIM object, e.g. via Scimitar::Resources::Mixin#to_scim
+        # Evaluate to the record as a SCIM object, e.g. via Scimitar::Resources::Mixin#to_scim
         user.to_scim(location: url_for(action: :show, id: user_id))
       end
     end